wp-plugins/dropbox-backup/readme.txt

 Author: WPAdm.com
 Contributors: WPAdm.com

-DropBox Backup Plugin to create DropBox Full Backup (Files + Database) of your Web Page
+Dropbox Backup management for Full Backup (Files + Database) of your Web Page from one place!

 == Description ==

-Supports WordPress backups to Local Storage or upload Backup to DropBox.

-* Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site
-* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox
+Dropbox Backup management from one place!

+Settings that you can to set within WPAdm account: backup destination, file and folders exclusions or file and folders inclusions.

-* Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account
+You can manage ALL of Dropbox Backups for ALL of your sites at WPAdm account.

 You can create your WPAdm account for central Backup administration at http://www.wpadm.com WPAdm account is FULLY FREE.